 Degrees & Requirements

-Tulane undergraduate students can receive one or a combination of the following degrees:
+Tulane undergraduate students can receive one or more of the following degrees:

 - The School of Liberal Arts awards Bachelor of Arts (B.A.), Bachelor of Science (B.S.), or Bachelor of Fine Arts (B.F.A.) degrees, depending on the major program

-- The School of Architecture awards a Master of Architecture (M. Arch) and Bachelor of Architecture (B.S.A.) degrees
+- The School of Architecture awards Master of Architecture (M. Arch) and Bachelor of Architecture (B.S.A.) degrees

-- The School of Public Health awards a Bachelor of Science in Public Health (B.S.P.H.) degree
+- The School of Public Health & Tropical Medicine awards a Bachelor of Science in Public Health (B.S.P.H.) degree

 - Business students who complete the Freeman School's program receive the Bachelor of Science in Management (B.S.M.) degree